ahoffer/imageresize/README.md

 3. Turn Factory and Image mime type guess into interfaces.
 Use instances of implementors so we can inject them with blueprint.
 3. Create Karaf feature.
+4. Instead of throwing an exception, if a stream does not suppport mark/reset, just wrap it in a buffered stream.

 #### More about JPEG 2000